-The challenges in HR follow a common theme, regardless of the business or industry.
-The principal pain points are overworked, under-resourced HR teams striving to deliver a positive employee journey whilst drowning in admin and unable to add real value to the business as a result.
+The challenges HR leaders face follow a common theme, regardless of the business or industry.
+The principal pain points are overworked, under-resourced HR teams striving to deliver a positive employee journey whilst drowning in admin and unable to add real value to the business.
 There is also the challenge of competitive marketplaces and access to the best people.

 Unleashing the potential in people

 From onboarding, through company culture, career progression, learning and development, reward and recognition, and personal/professional growth - in addition to a myriad of unique-to-individual obstacles placed along the way - HR automation is helping remove the burden of administration and unleashing the potential in people.

 It's also helping companies enhance culture and the overall employee experience.
 A recent G2 survey revealed that 80% of HR employees believe HR technologies will improve employees attitude toward the company.
 In addition, the majority of the employees surveyed believe that employee engagement is vital for company culture to thrive.

 Many of the typical challenges are out of HR's control.
 The solution is to find a way of controlling what you can to enable a more strategic approach to the things you can't, which will ultimately lead to a higher-performing HR department.
 Employee experience and satisfaction matter the most - particularly to a generation of fresh, young talent whose priorities have shifted.
 This is evidenced by Virgin Pulse 's findings that 78% of businesses say employee wellbeing is a critical part of their business plans.

 A company that supports its people offers a flexible work/life balance, cares about wellbeing, and can demonstrate innovation across the organisation is far more likely to attract the new cohort of professionals ahead of the traditional employer who pays more but is averse to transformation.